 - 4. THAT the items in the Agenda be approved by the Board as presented. - 6.
-THAT the items in the Consent Agenda be approved by the Board as presented. - 9.2 THAT the Board approve policy A41 Respect in the Workplace as presented, the policy being complete, sound, and effective. - 9.3 THAT the Board adopt the Draft 2025 Capital and Current Budget Estimates in principle, to enable the CEO to continue the budget process on behalf of the Board. - THAT the Board has received the monitoring report for policy EL 10 Communication and Counsel to the Board and agrees that it provides reasonable interpretation of the policy and evidence of compliance; and THAT the Board adopt policy EL 10 Communication and Counsel to the Board as presented, the policy being complete, sound, and effective. - 14.2 THAT the Board approve the temporary closure of Claremont Library for the installation of furniture and shelving. - 14.3 THAT the Board approve the closure of George Ashe Library on Friday, September 13, 2024 for Staff Learn Day. - 17.
+THAT the items in the Consent Agenda be approved by the Board as presented. - 10.1 THAT the Board has received the monitoring report for policy EL 10 Communication and Counsel to the Board and agrees that it provides reasonable interpretation of the policy and evidence of compliance; and THAT the Board adopt policy EL 10 Communication and Counsel to the Board as presented, the policy being complete, sound, and effective. - 14.2 THAT the Board approve the closure of George Ashe Library and Claremont Library on September 12, 2025, for Staff Learn Day. - 17.
 THAT the meeting be adjourned.